 The framework and supporting documents apply to most uses of supervised practice and replace any previous National Board approved supervision guidelines or framework and forms (e.g. supervision agreement, supervision plan, supervision report).
 For more information about when the framework and supporting documents do not apply see Section 2 – Purpose and scope of the framework.

-The National Board expects all supervisees and their supervisors to be following the framework and supporting documents by 1 February 2023.
+The National Board expects all supervisees and their supervisors to be following the framework and supporting documents by 1 April 2023.
+This has been extended from the previous deadline of 1 February 2023.

 From 1 February 2022 you will need to do the following if: